Reviews You Can Rely On

 Pole Splints

-Most tent models we tested come with a hollow metal splint meant to bridge a broken pole and keep your tent in working order until you get back to the trailhead.
+Most tent models we tested come with a hollow metal splint that bridges a broken pole and keeps your tent in working order until you get back to the trailhead.
 But when we broke two sets of DAC Featherlight NFL poles during our tests, the splint did not work as intended.
 In both cases, the poles folded as they broke, making them too wide for the splint to slide over the break.
 The edges were also very sharp, and the cord underneath was damaged in both cases.
-You can either try to trim the corners with a multitool if you have one, or try to attach the split externally with tape or rubber bands.
+You can either trim the corners with a multitool if you have one, or attach the split externally with tape or rubber bands.
 The splints can help, but they aren't a magic bullet to solve the problem of lightweight but less durable poles.

 The SlingFin Portal comes standard with 8.7mm DAC Featherlite NFL poles.
 So do both Big Agnes Copper Spur models, the Dragonfly, Hornet Elite, Dagger Osmo, Half Dome SL 2+, MSR Freelite, and the Mountain Hardwear Nimbus.
 Two sets of these poles broke during a single month of testing.
 One was because a dog ran into it, and one was because the wind tossed the tent into our tester.
 Then, the broken pole ripped through the fly.